 Promming is an essential part of the character of the BBC Proms and a great British tradition, and allows you to enjoy world-class performances for just £6.

 There are two Promming areas in the Royal Albert Hall – the Arena (on the floor, right in front of the stage) and the Gallery (running around the top of the Hall, offering great views of the auditorium).
 These areas are highlighted below:

-For the first time, a limited number of Promming tickets will be available to purchase online between 9am-12pm on the day of each concert (or the day before for Proms 10, 56 and 58).
-A limited number of Promming tickets for Late Night Proms will be available online from 9am-3pm on the day of each concert.
+A limited number of Promming tickets will be available to purchase online between 9am-12pm on the day of each concert (or the day before for Proms 11 and 12), with the exception of Prom 19 which will go on sale on Friday 12 May.

-These e-tickets are available for every Prom at the Royal Albert Hall (except the Last Night) and must be printed at home, or presented as a PDF on your smartphone and guarantee entry to the concert (subject to a suitable entry point for any latecomers).
+These e-tickets are available for every Prom at the Royal Albert Hall (except the Last Night) and must be printed at home, or presented as a PDF on your smartphone and give guaranteed entry to the concert (subject to a suitable entry point for any latecomers).

 To buy these tickets, please visit the Prom event page on the day of the concert for details of how to book.

 All remaining Promming tickets will be sold to people queuing on the day.
 Tickets are £6 each, limited to one per person, and can be purchased with cash or contactless payment card as the queue enters the building (one hour before each concert and 30 minutes before Late Night Proms).

 We also usually sell a few earlier in the afternoon to the front of the Arena day queue, just to speed things up when the doors open.